DEGIRO Review & Fees

 Summary: Is DEGIRO the choice for retail investors in EU?

-DEGIRO can definitely be considered an up-and-coming success story on track to becoming a key player in the European brocker exchange market, thanks to its low fees, a wide and ever-expanding choice of securities available for trading as well as having a surprisingly responsive customer service.
-A prime example of Dutch accuracy and integrity combined with an inherently European transparency which occupies a very specific, yet populous niche of investors who are confident in their ability to navigate the investment market without solutions like bunq's "Easy Investments", yet not exactly at a full-time trader level.
+DEGIRO can definitely be considered an up-and-coming success story on track to becoming a key player in the European broker exchange market, thanks to its low fees, a wide and ever-expanding choice of securities available for trading as well as having a surprisingly responsive customer service.
+A prime example of Dutch accuracy and integrity combined with an inherently European transparency which occupies a very specific, yet populous niche of investors who are confident in their ability to navigate the investment market without solutions like bunq's "Easy Investments" or insanely beginner-friendly BUX app, yet not exactly at a full-time trader level.

 With the only downsides one might experience being a lack of Open API (although that would only really impact those more tech-savvy) and a lack of proper localization (and despite the English translation not being perfect yet, the advantages of DEGIRO make it well-worth it to suffer through a rough learning curve), it's safe to say an average retail investor would not regret (both experience-wise and financially) diversifying their platform portfolio to trial out the Dutch fintech superstar.